ds4se/chapters/pgbovine/PreppingData.md

 - and make it possible to pass a parameter to your program to specify a starting point, so that you can tell it to start at, say, record 325,392.
 Your program will keep parsing along and probably crash again at a later record.
-Then you can fix the code, resume processing at that record, and repeat until it finishes parsing all 1 million records.
+Then you can fix the code, re-run starting at that record, and keep fixing bugs until it successfully parses all 1 million records.

-After everything seems to work, re-run your code on all 1 million records  to double-check, since your edits might have broken parsing on earlier records.
-But in general, making your programs able to restart by parsing in the middle of your data set will save you lots of time when debugging.
+Making your programs able to restart by parsing in the middle of your data set will save you lots of time when debugging.
+Finally, after everything parses properly, re-run your code on all 1 million records to double-check, since your edits might have led to regression errors on earlier records.

 ### Test on a small subset of your data